 \subsection{Multistatic Dynamic Target State Vector Estimation}

-\gls{isac} aims to estimate the dynamic target state vector, which describes the position, orientation (if possible) and movement of the target in three dimensions.
-Therefore, we usually need several measurements taken by spatially distributed ISAC radio nodes to determine targets coordinates and movements.
+\gls{isac} aims to estimate the dynamic target state vector, which describes the position, orientation (if possible), and movement of the target in three dimensions.
+Therefore, we usually need several measurements taken by spatially distributed \gls{isac} radio nodes to determine targets' coordinates and movements.
 These nodes can closely cooperate at the intra-cluster level or more loosely at the inter-cluster level.
-While in the first case a local, sensor centric coordinate system is mostly applied, we need in the second case a sensor independent global coordinate system since target coordinates are exchanged between different sensor clusters.
-The sensor centric coordinate system can be Cartesian or polar.
-While for single station monostatic radars, where range and bearing are measured, the polar coordinate system relative to the radar`s position is the natural choice, the situation with \gls{ms} \gls{isac} is somewhat more complicated.
-Due to the bistatic nature of radio access, the iso-\gls{etof} surfaces spanned by the Tx/Rx pairs forming the cluster of closely cooperating ISAC nodes are equipotential ellipsoids, as shown in \Cref{fig:ellipsoids}.
-The same figure also depicts the chosen global cartesian coordinate system of the dynamic state vector, whose static components result from the crossing point of a measured \gls{etof} ellipsoids from several Tx\,/\,Rx pairs.
+While in the first case a local, sensor-centric coordinate system is mostly applied, we need in the second case a sensor-independent global coordinate system since target coordinates are exchanged between different sensor clusters.
+The sensor-centric coordinate system can be Cartesian or polar.
+While for single station monostatic radars, where range and bearing are measured, the polar coordinate system relative to the radar`s position is the natural choice, the situation with \gls{msisac} is somewhat more complicated.
+Due to the bistatic nature of radio access, the iso-\gls{etof} surfaces spanned by the Tx\,/\,Rx pairs forming the cluster of closely cooperating \gls{isac} nodes are equipotential ellipsoids, as shown in \Cref{fig:ellipsoids}.
+The same figure also depicts the chosen global Cartesian coordinate system of the dynamic state vector, whose static components result from the crossing point of a measured \gls{etof} ellipsoids from several Tx\,/\,Rx pairs.